algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 ## Call with Arguments

-A program may process arguments passed at run-time.
+A program may [process arguments passed](stateful.md/#passing-arguments-to-stateful-smart-contracts) at run-time.
 The NoOp call method has an optional app_args parameter where the timestamp may be supplied:

+The refactored application expects a timestamp be supplied with the application call.

 ```python tab="Python"
 # call application with arguments